 An additional benefit is that you can focus your analysis on certain aspects of your project.
 All selection lists become shorter and if you know that you only want to work with 5 out of your 15 categories for the moment, you create a code group that only contains the codes that you want to work with at the moment and set this code group as global filter.
 Similarly you can create document groups if you want to focus on only a sub set of your documents for a given analytic task.

-Global filters can be set in each manager.
-Right click on a group and select the option Set Global Filter.
+Global filters can be set in each in the project navigator on the left-hand side and in all managers.
+Right click on a document, code, or group and select the option Set Global Filter.

 Similar to the visualization of local filters, global filters are also indicated by a colored bar.

-In Figure 4 the global filter is combined with a local code filter (beige colored bar).
+In the figure below the global filter is combined with a local code filter (beige colored bar).
 This results in the following query: Show me all quotations of the code “reasons for nhc: self-centered” for all female respondents.

-Figure 12 and 13 shows two code co-occurrence tables.
-The first one shows the various opinions about the relationship between children and happiness of those respondents with and without children that commented on the parenting blog.
+Figures 6 and 7 show two code co-occurrence tables.
+The first one shows the various opinions about the relationship between children and happiness of those respondents from a parenting blog with and without children.
 The second table shows the same for those commenting on the New York Times Magazine article.
 If you deactivate the filter, you see the results for the entire data set.
-This applies to the table as a whole and to the quotation list that you get per code at the bottom of the window.

-Figure 13 and 14 shows two code-document tables.
-Here the reasons mentioned for having and for not having children across different educational levels and gender are compared.
-In addition a code group filter has been set that contains codes that are only relevant for the research question considered at the moment.
-The comparison by gender in addition to educational level was facilitated by setting a document group as global filter.
+Figure 8 shows three states of a Code-Document Table.
+Here the reasons for and against having children across different educational levels and gender are compared.
+The comparison by gender and educational level was facilitated by selecting a document group as a global filter.

-If you want to remove a filter completely, click on the x or – button on the right.
-The Project Explorer in the navigation area offers a convenient way to do so.
+If you want to remove a global filter altogether, in the Windows version, click on the X, and in the Mac version, click on the minus (–) button.
+The Project Navigator offers a convenient way to do so.